Skip to main content

 Designed to: Share knowledge, expand learning opportunities

-Starting with creating a list of books your team is interested in reading, organize a weekly, biweekly, or monthly meeting to discuss each assigned book as a group.
-The goal of this activity is to hear your teammates' opinions on each book, allowing everyone to expand their knowledge and learn more about each participant.
+Start by creating a list of books your team wants to read, then organize a weekly, biweekly, or monthly meeting to discuss each one as a group.
+The goal is to hear your teammates’ opinions on each book, expanding everyone’s knowledge while learning more about each participant.

-As the book club continues, remember to encourage your teammates to suggest new and interesting books for the list.
+As the book club continues, encourage teammates to suggest new and interesting books for the list.

 Duration: 1–2 hours